MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 * * *

-### Firefox New Profile Creation Script
+### Firefox new profile creation script

-You can find the [Firefox New Profile Creation Script](https://raw.githubusercontent.com/MarcusHoltz/Firefox/main/ffNewProfile.sh) in 👆 [this repository](https://github.com/MarcusHoltz/Firefox/). 👆
+You can find the [Firefox New Profile Creation Script](https://raw.githubusercontent.com/MarcusHoltz/Firefox/main/ffNewProfile.sh) in 👉 [this repository](https://github.com/MarcusHoltz/Firefox/). 👈

-> You will need to download the script and then run it.
+> You will need to download the script and then run it. 🚀

 ![Firefox Profile Install Script](/assets/img/posts/firefox_profile_install.gif)